 C. Entrance Testing

-Each applicant for kindergarten through sixth grade will be screened to determine whether the program at Calvary Road Christian School can meet his or her needs.
+Each applicant for kindergarten through sixth grade will take an admissions exam and will be screened to determine whether or not the program at Calvary Road Christian School can meet his or her needs.

 D. Academic Records